Skip to main content

 Using the Self-Clean Feature

-The self-clean feature on your Vitamix will take care of most daily use messes.
-According to Vitamix, for best results, fill your blender container halfway with warm water and a few drops of soap.
-After checking to make sure the lid is secure, use the Self-Cleaning Program if your model has it.
-If it doesn’t, blend on the highest speed for 30 to 30 seconds.
-Rinse the container and the lid thoroughly and your container and blades should be all set for the next use.
+The self-clean feature on your Vitamix will handle most daily-use messes.
+According to Vitamix, for the best results, fill your blender container halfway with warm water and a few drops of soap.
+After checking that the lid is secure, use the Self-Cleaning Program if your model has it.
+Suppose it doesn’t, blend on the highest speed for 30 seconds.
+Rinse the container and lid thoroughly, and your container and blades should be ready for the next use.

-For cloudy or stained containers with a dull residue, Vitamix recommends you combine a cup of white vinegar with warm water until the mixture fills the container up halfway.
-Let it soak for a few hours or as long as overnight, then drain and gently scrub the interior.
-Rinse, and follow the self-cleaning method above to get rid of the vinegar smell.
+For cloudy or stained containers with a dull residue, Vitamix recommends you combine a cup of white vinegar with warm water until the mixture fills the container halfway.
+Let it soak for a few hours, or overnight, then drain and gently scrub the interior.
+Rinse, then follow the self-cleaning method above to remove the vinegar smell.

-You can also create a paste by mixing baking soda and water until you have the consistency of toothpaste, then use a soft cloth to apply it to cloudy areas.
-(Just keep your fingers clear of the blades.)
+You can also create a paste by mixing baking soda with water until it reaches the consistency of toothpaste, then apply it with a soft cloth to cloudy areas.
+(Keep your fingers clear of the blades.)
 Rinse off and then follow the self-cleaning method.

 • The Best Blenders: You’ll see some of the best Vitamixes on our roundup of the best blenders.